 Even though our body’s metabolic processes slow down when we’re asleep, they’re still functioning.
-As we enter deep sleep, our body goes into full repair and restoration mode.
-This includes building muscle mass, converting protein to muscle, and repairing damaged tissues.
+As we enter deep sleep, our body goes into full repair and restoration mode, this includes building muscle mass, converting protein to muscle, and repairing damaged tissues.

-If we haven’t provided our bodies with enough fuel to do their jobs, we risk losing muscle mass while we sleep.
+When we haven’t provided our bodies with enough fuel to do their jobs, we risk losing muscle mass while we sleep.